John Velis: Manufacturing

 Velis has cosponsored Docket HD4311 with Representatives Diana DiZoglio and Jonathan Zlotnik, otherwise known as An Act Relative to the Taxation of Inventory in Manufacturing.
 According to DiZoglio, the bill is designed to gradually eliminate the inventory tax manufacturers pay on raw materials over a period of four years.

 Gun rights

 In 2015, Velis introduced legislation on behalf of Gun Owners Action League (GOAL) and the Massachusetts affiliate of the National Rifle Association of America that would create a commission to review policies regarding the alleged dangers of gun free zones, which GOAL said had become targets for terrorists and murderers.
 Velis is opposed to legislation limiting the gun rights of law-abiding citizens.
 He was one of 11 Democrats to vote against House Speaker Robert DeLeo's bill aimed at preventing gun violence.

 Israel

 In January 2025, Velis was criticized for accepting a free trip to Israel funded by the Israeli government, while also acting as cochair for a commission on antisemitism in Massachusetts.
-This trip occurred during the Gaza genocide.
+Velis, along with Simon Cataldo, have been accused of political grandstanding and misleading conduct toward educators at the February 2025 combatting antisemitism commission hearing.